 The natural heat of in-born Pan African orientation in the Osagyefo, was, and is what make him an outstanding global figure.
 At the time of his deposition, the Black Militants of BLACK POWER in the United States of America, had this to say about him when they advocated for him to be made President of Howard University. “…Despite his fall from [political] power, Nkrumah is still a popular figure among American men, there has been no diminution in his PRESTIGE (my emphasis).
 It was his tenacity, his courage and indefatigable labour that ushered in a new era of freedom and independence in Africa…” They went further to emphasize that “…Nkrumah is more of a SCHOLAR-PATRIOT (mine) than a politician…” Sourced from Chicago Daily Defender of June 14-20, 1969 from the same diary of his “…The Conakry Years…”

-The selflessness of the towering figure of the Osagyefo, Dr. Kwame Nkrumah in his Pan Africanist activism which later led to his discovery by the then political movement in the Gold Coast, the United Gold Coast Convention (UGCC), cannot be wished away.
-Way back in his struggling student days in the United States of America (USA) and United Kingdom (UK), he had the vision of organizing Africans in the diaspora as an effective weapon in the future fight for the Continent’s liberation.
+The selflessness and the towering figure of the Osagyefo, Dr. Kwame Nkrumah, in his Pan African activism which later led to his discovery by the then political movement in the Gold Coast, the United Gold Coast Convention (UGCC), cannot be wished away.
+Way back in his struggling student days in the United States of America (USA) and United Kingdom (UK), he had the vision of organizing Africans in the Diaspora as an effective weapon in the future fight for the Continent’s liberation.
 This vision led him to, even though a student at the time, struggle and make savings which enabled him purchase a building for African Students in the United Kingdom and named after his mother, which later came to be known as the “Centre of African Students Activities in Europe”.

-This is what the Pan African Students in the Americas drew his attention to when they were inviting him after his overthrow, to grace its Annual Conference in Los Angeles, California, on August 24 – 27, 1966.
-It is worth capturing in parts what the Organization put on paper to the Osagyefo.
+This is in parts what the Pan African Students in the Americas drew his attention to when they were inviting him after his overthrow, to grace its Annual Conference in Los Angeles, California, on August 24 – 27, 1966.
 It goes: